 NOW THEREFORE, in consideration of the terms, covenants, and conditions herein set forth, it is agreed:

-1. Broker B Responsibilities: Broker B shall be solely responsible for exercising due diligence in selecting carriers for the performance of this Agreement, which includes, but is not limited to: verifying the carriers operation authority (state and/or federal), obtaining proof of the carrier insurance coverage, with coverage no less than $1,000,000 for general liability, $1,000,000 auto liability, and $100,000 cargo liability; verifying the carrier does not have an “Unsatisfactory” safety rating with the FMCSA; executing a written contract with carriers, which includes carrier’s representation of compliance with all applicable state and federal safety regulations, and for intermodal shipments, contracting only with motor carriers who have executed, and represent that they are in compliance with, the terms of a current Uniform Intermodal Interchange Agreement (UIIA).
+1. Broker B Responsibilities: Broker B shall be solely responsible for exercising due diligence in selecting carriers for the performance of this Agreement, which includes, but is not limited to: verifying the carriers operation authority (state and/or federal), obtaining proof of the carrier insurance coverage, with coverage no less than $1,000,000 for general liability, $1,000,000 auto liability, and $100,000 cargo liability; verifying the carrier does not have an “Unsatisfactory” or “Conditional” safety rating with the FMCSA; executing a written contract with carriers, which includes carrier’s representation of compliance with all applicable state and federal safety regulations, and for intermodal shipments, contracting only with motor carriers who have executed, and represent that they are in compliance with, the terms of a current Uniform Intermodal Interchange Agreement (UIIA).
+Broker A may, in its sole discretion, direct Broker B not to utilize certain carriers and Broker A will use its best efforts to comply.

 2. Broker B Insurance: Broker B shall procure and maintain its own general liability insurance coverage for the minimum amount of $1,000,000 and shall provide Broker A with proof of such insurance.

-3. Prohibition against Re—Brokering: Broker B shall not, nor will it allow a carrier to, re-broker, sub-broker, subcontract, assign, interline, or warehouse any shipments hereunder without the prior written consent of Broker A.
+3. Prohibition against Re—Brokering: Broker B shall not, nor will it allow a carrier to, re-broker, sub-broker, subcontract, assign, lease, interline, or warehouse any shipments hereunder without the express prior written consent of Broker A. Further, Broker B shall not allow any third-party to perform services hereunder without the express written consent of Broker A, and any failure to abide by this paragraph 3 shall result in Broker B being responsible for the full value of any loss or damage to the goods or any other liability resulting therefrom.

 4. Billing and Payments:

 (a) Broker A is authorized to, and shall be responsible for, billing and collecting from shippers, consignees, and third parties responsible for payment of its charges.
 Broker A shall pay Broker B for agreed upon charges (commissions and carrier charges as specified by rate schedule or load confirmations, which are hereby incorporated by reference) within thirty (30) days of receipt of Brokers B’s invoice and proof of delivery.
-Broker B shall pay the motor carrier(s)/railroads as required under its written contract(s) with such carrier(s) regardless of whether Broker A timely pays Broker B. In the event that payments to carrier(s) are not made in accordance with the payment term of the Broker B/carrier agreement(s), and the carrier is in compliance with that agreement, Broker A may pay the delivering carrier(s) directly upon written notification to Broker B and, in doing so, shall discharge its entire obligation to pay Broker B. Broker B shall not bill or collect freight charges from Broker A’s customer/shipper, consignees, or other parties responsible for payment provided Broker A has complied with the term of this Agreement.
+Broker B shall pay the motor carrier(s)/railroads as required under its written contract(s) with such carrier(s) regardless of whether Broker A timely pays Broker B. In the event that payments to carrier(s) are not made in accordance with the payment term of the Broker B/carrier agreement(s), and the carrier is in compliance with that agreement, Broker A may pay the delivering carrier(s) directly upon written notification to Broker B and, in doing so, shall discharge its entire obligation to pay Broker B, which payment by Broker A to the physical carrier shall not release Broker B from any liability to Broker A under this Agreement.
+Broker B shall not bill or collect freight charges from Broker A’s customer/shipper, consignees, or other parties responsible for payment provided Broker A has complied with the term of this Agreement.

 (b) Broker B shall require each motor carrier to enter into a written agreement with Broker B pursuant to which the carrier appoints Broker B as the carrier’s agent for the purpose of billing and collecting all charges owed to the carrier in connection with the transportation and handling of the shipper’s load.
 Further, such agreement shall require the carrier to acknowledge and agree that carrier will look solely to Broker B for payment of such charges and that payment from shipper/Broker A to Broker B shall release and discharge shipper/Broker A from any liability to such motor carrier.